SamJin98/CSDS451-DesigningHighPerformantSystemsforAI/README.md

-# Introduction
+# CSDS451

-This is the course project for CSDS451 Designing High Performant Systems for AI at Case Western Reserve University.
+Repository for CSDS451 - Designing High Performant Systems for AI